pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ### Flip Button Use
 This will change the "Button for Movement" behavior instead of allowing virtual movement when the button is held, it will only allow virtual movement when the button is not held and visa versa.

+### Step Time
+This is how long each "step" lasts.
+If 1 step is detected it will last this amount of time in seconds.
+As you repeat steps this time is reset for every step detected.

 ### Touch Options
 These values control the degree of movement applied in game.